 Short introduction – development of the Roman Empire

-Ongoing struggle with the Carthaginian state during I (264-246 BCE) and II (218- 201 BCE) Punic War The Roman Republic became the first power in the Mediterranean.
-They entered Rome as the provinces of: Sicily, Sardinia, Corsica, Balearic Islands, most of the Iberian Peninsula.
+During struggles with the Carthaginian state during I (264-246 BCE) and II (218- 201 BCE) Punic War the Roman Republic became the first power in the Mediterranean.
+They entered Rome as the provinces of: Sicily, Sardinia, Corsica, Balearic Islands, and most of the Iberian Peninsula.
 After Third Punic War (149-146 BCE), the Romans occupied the former territory of Carthage in Africa.
 In the second century BCE, the Romans conquered Pre-Alpine Gaul, Macedonia, Greece (converted into one province), western Asia Minor (province of Asia), the Illyrian coast, Narva Gaul and Cilicia (south-east coast of Asia Minor).

 Organization of the Empire – state, administration, power, bureaucracy, road system

 To efficiently manage conquered areas, the Romans introduced a centralized bureaucratic administration system throughout the Empire.
 He had the task of efficiently collecting taxes, organizing works and investments, managing the economy and controlling the society of the Empire.
 Pragmatic Romans brought this system to perfection.
-The area of the state was divided into administrative districts – provinces (provincia), whose residents were obliged to pay tax annually Roman state .
+The area of the state was divided into administrative districts – provinces (provincia), whose residents were obliged to pay taxes annually in the Roman state.
 The obligation to keep garrisons and troops stationed in a given province fell to a large extent.
 The province was managed by a governor called a prosecutor.
-The prosecutor oversaw all work and investments in his province, coordinated tax collection, performed judicial functions, was interested in the economy and finances of the area he had to manage and took care of order.
+The prosecutor oversaw all work and investments in his province, coordinated tax collection, performed judicial functions, was interested in the economy and finances of the area he had to manage and took care of the order.
 The governor occupied a palace in the provincial capital, the seat and the visible symbol of Roman power over the area.
 He had an office, secretaries and a host of officials.
-Across the entire Empire, signs of Roman rule were built by prosecutors at the request of the Emperors, buildings: aqueducts, temples, amphitheaters, theaters, triumphal arches, colonnades, basilicas, forums, and baths.
-The Roman governor of Bitynia from the 2nd century CE, Pliny the Younger, in his letters to Emperor Mark Upliusz Trajan touched on economic and financial matters (citizens’ debt, finance of the city of Apamea), construction projects (construction of the theater in Nikai), matters of the judiciary (judging Christians), social issues (establishment of workers corporations, privileges for cities) and administrative.
+Across the entire Empire, signs of Roman rule were built by prosecutors at the request of the Emperors, buildings: aqueducts, temples, amphitheatres, theatres, triumphal arches, colonnades, basilicas, forums, and baths.
+The Roman governor of Bithynia from the 2nd century CE, Pliny the Younger, in his letters to Emperor Marcus Uplius Trajan touched on economic and financial matters (citizens’ debt, finance of the city of Apamea), construction projects (construction of the theatre in Nikai), matters of the judiciary (judging Christians), social issues (establishment of workers corporations, privileges for cities) and administrative.